9 Reasons Why Puerto Vallarta Is Our Favorite Gay Getaway During the Winter Holidays

 Casa Cupula is Mexico’s first high-end LGBTQ property.
 Since it was opened in 2002, this five-bedroom guesthouse — a true oasis for gay travelers — has grown into an 18-room full resort.
 With sophisticated amenities such as Pump Gym & Spa, Taste Restaurant and the new Pool Club, Casa Cupula has elevated Puerto Vallarta’s reputation as a gay vacation mecca.

-Casa Muni is a gay bed-and-breakfast that opened a couple of years ago.
-Guests can expect gourmet breakfast, fresh orange juice and coffee with your stay, plus a spectacular view of Playa Los Muertos.
+Casa Muni is a gay bed-and-breakfast where guests can expect gourmet breakfast, fresh orange juice and coffee with your stay, plus a spectacular view of Playa Los Muertos.
 With Hermès glassware, Restoration Hardware embroidered sheets and original artwork, this place is ideal for the swanky traveler’s Puerto Vallarta gay getaway.

 Travelers who want to enjoy the luxurious comfort, unique design and style of a boutique hotel along with full resort-style amenities and services should look into Pinnacle Resorts 220.
 It’s walking distance to several restaurants, stores and Playa Los Muertos, and the view from the rooftop pool and bar is unbeatable.